-France has partially complied with its commitment to work with international partners to continue to provide military support to Ukraine and its people.
-France has taken action to provide military support through participation in multilateral initiatives but has not provided military equipment or aid packages to Ukraine, indicating partial compliance.
+France has fully complied with its commitment to work with international partners to continue to provide military support to Ukraine and its people.
+France has taken action to provide military support through participation in multilateral initiatives and has also provided military equipment or aid packages to Ukraine, indicating full compliance.

-Thus, France receives a score of 0.
+Thus, France receives a score of +1